pocean2001/rffootprint/README.md

 ```

-For example, the following is an 2.4GHz BLE inverted F antenna.
+For example, the following is a 2.4GHz BLE inverted F antenna.
 The dimensions
 were taken from the NXP Antenna Design Guide, page 15.

 ```